-To continue with the calendar example, a product owner might create this user story to define the feature’s goals:
+In our calendar app example, a Scrum product owner might create this user story to define the feature’s goals:

 “As the manager of a remote team, I want to understand when my team members are working so I can schedule meetings during times that are convenient for everyone.”

-When teams develop a new product or feature, they often follow a predefined process to ensure the product is properly defined, tested, and implemented.
-This practice is called the product development process—a six-stage plan that takes a product from its initial concept to the final market launch.
+When teams develop a new product or feature, they often follow a preset process to ensure the product is properly defined, tested, and implemented.
+This practice is called the product development process—a six-stage life cycle that takes a product from its initial concept to the final market launch.

 The product owner coordinates with key stakeholders to guide a product through each stage of the product development process:

-Idea generation: Brainstorm product concepts based on customer needs and market research.
+Idea generation: Brainstorms product concepts based on customer needs and market research

-Product definition: Scope the feature, define its value proposition, and identify success metrics.
+Product definition: Scopes the feature, defines its value proposition, and identifies success metrics

-Prototyping: Create a proof-of-concept version of the product to identify the feasibility of different features and create a development strategy.
+Prototyping: Creates a proof-of-concept version of the product to identify the feasibility of different features and creates a development strategy

-Initial design: Create a first-draft version of the product that you can use to collect feedback from stakeholders and end users.
+Initial design: Creates a first-draft version of the product that they can use to collect feedback from stakeholders and end users

-Validation and testing: Make sure every part of the product is working effectively before it’s released to the public.
+Validation and testing: Makes sure every part of the product is working effectively before it’s released to the public